leveraging data files for dynamic content in jekyll

 Setting Up Data Files

-folder in your Jekyll site root.
-Add YAML (.yml
+Create a _data folder in your Jekyll site root.
+Add YAML (.yml), JSON (.json), or CSV (.csv) files.
+For example:

 _data/products.yml